Breakdown Goals

 Description

-By breaking down the problem into guaranteed achievable goals.
-He achieved the larger goal.
+By breaking down the problem into guaranteed, achievable goals, he achieved the larger goal.

-I use this a lot in other areas of my life,
+I use this a lot in other areas of my life.

 Practice

-1. Define a larger goal
+1. Define a larger goal.

-2. Start the action
+2. Start the action.

-3. Ask yourself "Can I get to X?"
+3. Ask yourself, "Can I get to X?"

-4. Releat 3 as much as possible
+4. Repeat step 3 as much as possible.

 Example-1

-1. I want to create a blog post
+1. I want to create a blog post.

-2. Sit down in front of the computer
+2. Sit down in front of the computer.

 3. Can I work on it for 5 minutes?